This is a true story. It is my personal testimony of coming to know Jesus. I have changed some names to protect privacy.

 His girlfriend was screaming for him to stop.

 Candi immediately jumped into the elevator to try and help Drake while I was left outside, stunned.
 Everything had happened so quickly that I didn’t know what to do.
-As I watched the blood streaming down my friend Drake’s face, I decided that I needed to help too, so I dropped my belongings and jumped into the chaos.
+As I watched the blood streaming down my friend Drake’s face, I decided that I needed to help too, so I dropped my belongings and jumped into the chaos of this gay bashing.

-The five of us were being thrown back and forth, I ended up being shoved up against the wall with my elbow hitting the button for the basement.
-The elevator doors closed and we descended to the basement as this angry man punched me twice in the face.
+The five of us were being thrown back and forth in all of the fury inside of the elevator and I was shoved up against the wall with my elbow hitting the button for the basement.
+The elevator doors closed and we descended to the basement as this crazy man punched me twice in the face.
 It hurt!!!

 The elevator stopped, the doors opened as we all piled out into a little room, with nobody around.
 The crazy man was the last one out of the elevator.
 As he stepped towards us, he reached into his back pocket, looking us each square in the eye and said,